yadhukishore/DSA_Notes/STACK.md

 console.log(validParantesis("(())"))
 ```

+`(c !== stack.pop())`: This checks if the current closing bracket para matches the top element of the stack.
+If they don't match, it means we have a closing bracket that doesn't correspond to the most recent opening bracket. //stack top lem , c lem value equal allel `false`

 This algorithm has a time complexity of O(n), where n is the length of the input string `s`.
 It efficiently validates whether the string contains valid pairs of parentheses, square brackets, and curly braces.